digital-asset/daml/docs/source/app-dev/authorization.rst

 User access tokens are `JWTs <https://datatracker.ietf.org/doc/html/rfc7519>`_ that follow the `OAuth 2.0 standard <https://datatracker.ietf.org/doc/html/rfc6749>`_.
-There are two different JSON encodings: An audience-based token format that relies on the audience field to designate that it is designed for a specific Daml participant and a scope-based audience format which relies on the scope field to designate.
+There are two different JSON encodings: An audience-based token format that relies on the audience field to designate that it is defined for a specific Daml participant and a scope-based audience token format which relies on the scope field to designate the purpose.
 Both formats can be used interchangeably but if possible, use of the audience-based token format is recommend as it is compatible with a wider range of IAMs, e.g., Kubernetes does not support setting the scope field and makes the participant id mandatory